01

 Mode formulas

-Once the rule system is clear, the seven modes become compact patterns that are easier to compare and memorize.
+Once the rule system is clear, the seven modes become compact patterns you can compare from any root before stepping into the interactive playground.